open-cluster-management-io/policy-collection/docs/CONTRIBUTING.md

 Learn how to create a custom policy, validate that the custom policy is added, and add your policy to the `policy-collection` repository.
 Complete the following steps to create a custom policy:

-1. Create a new branch to develop a cutom policy:
+1. Create a new branch to develop a custom policy:

    ```
    git checkout -b no-wildcard-roles